janderssonse/janderscripts/README.md

 ### changelog_release usage

+> **Warning**
+> Don't play with this just yet, I still have fix an important issue with paths, and add and publish image for convinience usage.

-To make a release commit might need a few tedious stepsl - adding a changelog, tagging, update project verison.
-With conventional commits, signing and signoffs.
+To make a nice release commit might need a few boring steps - adding a changelog, tagging, update project verison.
+Add Conventional commits, signing and signoffs.
 It is easy to forget and miss something.
 So why not make it easier, a one step process:

 This script: